Wide Reads

 Home›Books›Washington Square

-For contemporary readers, the dynamics still feel immediate: parental certainty wearing the mask of protection, attraction braided with practical advantage, and the difficult work of trusting your own judgment when others insist they see you more clearly than you see yourself.
+For contemporary readers, the dynamics still feel immediate: affection braided with practical advantage, control disguised as concern, and the difficult work of trusting your own judgment when the people who should love you insist they know you better than you know yourself.

 Begin Your Journey